Skip to content

 Owl Splinters

-Is it possible that nearly six years have passed since I first heard Deaf Center’s Pale Ravine (Type, 2005).
-At the time, the mysterious sound of Erik K. Skodvin and Otto Totland was almost defining the birth of cinematic dark ambient, haunting modern classical and eerie nostalgia for day dreams and false memories.
+Is it possible that nearly six years have passed since I first heard Deaf Center’s Pale Ravine (Type, 2005)?
+At the time, the mysterious sound of Erik K. Skodvin and Otto Totland was almost defining the birth of cinematic dark ambient, haunting modern classical and eerie nostalgia for daydreams and false memories.
 Perhaps the latter is not really a genre at all, yet I could swear it exists, every time I hear a record by Deaf Center.
-And if I ever decide to showcase the style again, you could be sure that I’ll include a track (or two) from Owl Splinters.
-John Twells‘ extraordinary Type Records must be proud, for the label continues to release some of the world’s most beautiful music from the masters of thereof.
+And if I ever decide to showcase the style again, you can be sure that I’ll include a track (or two) from Owl Splinters.
+John Twells’ extraordinary Type Records must be proud, for the label continues to release some of the world’s most beautiful music from the masters thereof.